FalkZ/squash2stash/README.md

    checkout develop
 ```

-If you use the following command:
+When you run:

 ```
 squash2stash main
 ```

-All the commits of the current branch will be squashed and stashed (in this case: A, B, C).
-It will not include the commits that are common with the source branch (in this case the as argument provided main branch and commits: X, Y)
+All commits in your current branch (A, B, C) will be squashed and stashed.
+Commits shared with the source branch (X, Y from main) will not be stashed.